 100% Natural Tea (Unblended) and Blended Tea

 The most fascinating fact about teas is that each kind is different from each other, and every minute detail of the cultivation and production process affects how it will ultimately taste in your cup.
-The origin and terroir deeply affect its flavor and character.
+The origin and terrain deeply affect its flavor and character.

 Before talking about in detail about the natural tea (unblended) and blended tea, let’s understand in brief about what they are.